Geeksltd/MSharp.Docs/Tutorials/17/README.md

 ![Category Add/Edit](CategoryAddEdit.PNG "Category Add/Edit")
 ![Category, Contacts](ContactCategory.PNG "Category, Contacts")

-This page shows a list of all categories and let users do CRUD operations.
-When a user add a new category that category should be added to the menu and when user click on each category menu item, he should see just related contacts.
+This page shows a list of all categories and lets users do CRUD operations.
+When a user adds a new category, that category should be added to the menu and when user clicks on each category menu item, he should see just related contacts.

 ### Contacts

 ![Contacts](Contacts.PNG "Contacts")
 ![Contact Add/Edit](ContactAddEdit.PNG "Contact Add/Edit")

-On this page, users should select a related category for contact and there is two separate parts named **Address** and **Notes** that hold related properties.
-When a user come to this page from selected categories on the menu, the category dropdown list should be selected by default.
+On this page, users should select a related category for contact and there is two separate parts named **Address** and **Notes** which hold related properties.
+When a user navigates to this page from selected categories on the menu, the category dropdown list should be selected by default.

 ## Implementation : Entities

-As we can see in the requirements, the two entities can be identified, **Category** and **Contact**.
-The category entity has many contacts and each contact has one category.
+As we can see in the requirements, the two entities can be identified; **Category** and **Contact**.
+The category entity has *many* contacts and each contact has *one* category.
 After analyzing the requirements and identifying related properties, it's time to create them.
 Now let's create the corresponding classes in the **#Model** project.

 Create a **Domain** folder and add these classes: